Hensh99/memvigil/README.md

 # memvigil

-A Node.js library for monitoring memory usage and detecting memory leaks.
+A lightweight Node.js library for real-time memory monitoring and leak detection, with automatic heap snapshots and event-driven alerts.

 ## Installation